Dorjee Zong Nunnery

 Khari Ganden Tenphel Ling Nunnery (Dramo Nunnery)

 The Khari Ganden Tenphel Ling Nunnery is a two-days trek from the airstrip in Lukla in the Mt.
 Everest region of Nepal.
 There are 35 nuns under the care of Khari Tenzin Gelek Rinpoche, whose previous incarnation established the nunnery after fleeing Tibet.
 The nuns range from ages 12 to 90 years.
 Khari Rinpoche visits the nunnery for a few months each year to teach the nuns.
-The Tibetan Nuns Project is currently funding a resident teacher to work more intensely with the nuns on studies such as Buddhist philosophy, Tibetan and English language, and debate.
+The Tibetan Nuns Project is currently funding a resident teacher to work more intensely with the nuns on Tibetan language.

 Nuns Not Living in Nunneries